paloranta/vim-around/README.md

 Some vi/vim-like movement and interaction across all Windows applications

-- Caps Lock as toggle
+- Caps Lock as toggle for edit mode / Vim mode
 - hjkl, 0, $, b, w -movements for moving the cursor

+- i for edit mode
 - u for undo
 - d for deleting a selection
 - dw for deleting the next word (the next continuous block of text)